 Moosehorn National Wildlife Refuge

-Moosehorn consists of 28,800 acres diverse habitats for wildlife habitat in Baring and Edmunds: sub-boreal and northern hardwood forests, grasslands and blueberry fields, freshwater marshes and ponds, and rocky marine coastline.
+was established in 1937 as a refuge and breeding ground for migratory birds, endangered species, and other wildlife.
+The refuge is named for Moosehorn Stream, a waterway within its boundaries.
+It consists of 28,800 acres in Baring and Edmunds: sub-boreal and northern hardwood forests, grasslands and blueberry fields, freshwater marshes and ponds, and rocky marine coastline.

 Over 50 miles of dirt roads are closed to vehicles and available for hiking, biking, cross-country skiing, and snowshoeing, including three self-guided interpretive trails.
 Many refuge streams are open to fishing, and canoeing, but no motorized boating.